In 2019, the Streets Division performed an 8-week curbside collection trial.

 - Baked Goods & Pastas

-If volunteers do not follow the guidelines, the carts will not be collected by the food scraps collectors.
-Instead, a trash collector will dump the cart and the material will go to the landfill.
+If volunteers did not follow the guidelines, the carts were not be collected by the food scraps collectors.
+Instead, a trash collector dumped the cart and the material went to the landfill.

 try the app!

-Another for volunteers to learn what can and cannot go into the wasted food cart is to download the food scraps app!
+Another tool that volunteers used to learn what can and cannot go into the wasted food cart was a food scraps app!

 The Streets Division has partnered with ERbin to supply a searchable app for participants of the pilot.

-what is banned from the wasted food carts?
+what was banned from the wasted food carts?

-Below is a partial list of what cannot be placed into the wasted food cart.
+Below is a partial list of what could not be placed into the wasted food cart.